 My oh MY how time flies!

 Less “stressful” and what I mean by that is, when I first initially locked my hair back in 2001, I was so anxious about the process because it was all new to me.
-What should I expect…how long would it take to lock up…and just anxiousness about my hair, period.
+What should I expect?
+How long would it take to lock up?
+I was just anxiousness about my hair, period.

-But I probably will NOT be doing it again for a long while.
-I’ll just stick to “out” styles and roller sets as one common thing that the ladies I viewed on YouTube indicated was that if you do it TOO much, you can run the risk of making your locs permanently flat.
+But I probably will NOT be doing it again.
+I’ll just stick to “out” styles and roller sets.
+One common issue the ladies I viewed on YouTube indicated was if you do it TOO much, you can run the risk of making your locs permanently flat.
 Thankfully when I flat-ironed the first time around and washed it, it bounced right back to original shape and curliness!

 But the photos you are about to see is actually my hair after having been roller/pin-curl set while still under the same flat-ironing I did on Thanksgiving.

 Well, that’s about all I have to report about my one year loc anniversary for the second time around!

 I didn’t take a lot of pics, only a couple…but I hope you enjoy them anyway.